MrAiRWAY/react-academy/readme.md

 # Run application

-You can also open `index.html` in your browser
+Open `index.html` in your browser to use an app.